-6.1.8 In order to ensure delivery of sufficient land to meet the requirement for employment, Policy BE1 takes the HEDNA future need for different B class uses and factors in the supply side.
+- 6.1.8 In order to ensure delivery of sufficient land to meet the requirement for employment, Policy BE1 takes the HEDNA future need for different B class uses and factors in the supply side.
+BE1 therefore provides for a minimum of 59 hectares of employment land.
+This is more than the minimum 51 hectares of gross need, identified by the HEDNA (using the upper end of the range identified for office use).
+The additional supply provides for flexibility in order to: strengthen Market Harborough's established role as the District's primary economic centre; achieve a balance between jobs and areas of housing provision; provide for a sustainable distribution of sites; and off-set potential future losses of existing employment sites.
 This includes the need to replace poorer quality existing employment floor-space which is expected to be lost during the plan period.
-Further allowance is made for economic aspirations, reflecting the ambition of the emerging Harborough EDS, 2017, the LLEP Strategic Economic Plan (SEP), 2015 and sector growth plans, and taking account of local circumstances affecting the supply or employment-generating potential of employment land including:
+Further allowance is made for economic aspirations, reflecting the ambition of the emerging Harborough EDS, 2017, the LLEP Strategic Economic Plan (SEP), 2015 and sector growth plans, and taking account of local circumstances affecting the supply or employment-generating potential of employment land including: - the objective to reduce out-commuting for work;

-- the objective to reduce out-commuting for work; - provision of greater short term supply and choice in the local market; - potential non-delivery of committed employment sites due to specific circumstances or economic factors; and - employment sites gaining permission but not delivering in a timely manner or at the density anticipated.
+- provision of greater short term supply and choice in the local market; - potential non-delivery of committed employment sites due to specific circumstances or economic factors; and - employment sites gaining permission but not delivering in a timely manner or at the density anticipated.

-6.1.9 Since the start of the plan period (1 April 2011) a net total of 16.5 hectares has been built or committed for B1, B2, and non-strategic B8 uses through the granting of planning permission or through allocation in neighbourhood plans.
+6.1.9 Since the start of the plan period (1 April 2011) a net total of 16.5 18.3 hectares has been built or committed for B1, B2, and non-strategic B8 uses through the granting of planning permission or through allocation in neighbourhood plans.
 This results in a residual requirement for a minimum of 34.5 hectares based on the upper end of the range for offices.
-As illustrated in Table B.11 below, the Plan allocates sites in excess of this minimum figure.
+As illustrated in Table B.11 below, the Plan allocates sites in excess of this minimum figure for the reasons outlined in para 6.1.8 above.